Did you know that 88 percent of employees believe their employer did a poor job with the onboarding process when they were first hired?

 When onboarding remote employees, it’s essential that you set clear and realistic expectations right from the start.
 If you don’t have a chance to sit down with new team members in-person and show them the ropes, it’s not uncommon for important details to fall through the cracks.

 Take the time to talk to new hires on the phone or via video chat before their start date.
+Introduce direct reports to their supervisors so they have more clarity on who they're accountable to.
 During this conversation, let them know what you expect of them and what you and your fellow team members plan to do to help them get acclimated.
 Use this time to find out what they expect from you and what they’re hoping to get out of the position, too.

 We've published a great series of guides that you'll find very useful for coming up with ideas to engage a remote team: